Back to Blog

 Pro Tips for SUM Function

-• #REF! error: This error occurs when the range of cells being added is not valid.
-Fix: Check the range of cells being added and make sure it is valid.
+• #REF! error: This error occurs when the range is not valid.
+To fix this, make sure to select a valid range.

 Don't Want to Memorize This?